Giovanni Gravenbeek

-Giovanni Gravenbeek (/nl/; born 11 May 1988) is a Dutch professional footballer who most recently played for SV Spakenburg.
-He formerly played for Vitesse Arnhem, Willem II, PEC Zwolle, NEC and Dordrecht.
+Giovanni Gravenbeek (/nl/; born 11 May 1988) is a Dutch retired footballer who played professionally for Vitesse, Willem II, PEC Zwolle, NEC and Dordrecht.

 Career

+Gravenbeek started playing football at amateur clubs from Nieuwegein and Utrecht, before joining the RKC and Vitesse/AGOVV youth set-ups.
+He made his professional debut at Vitesse and later moved to Willem II and PEC Zwolle.
+He was signed by NEC in 2014 and moved to Dordrecht during the 2015-16 winter break.

-Gravenbeek joined SV Spakenburg in August 2017.
+Gravenbeek had a short spell abroad when he played for Montenegrin side Rudar Pljevlja, but left them within two months to join SV Spakenburg in August 2017.
 In January 2019 the club announced, that Gravenbeek would leave the club at the end of the season.

 Personal life

 Born in the Netherlands, Gravenbeek is of Surinamese descent.